MikAnZuKa/Data-Analysis-with-R/README.md

-to see html file in a browser copy link: https://mikanzuka.github.io/Data-Analysis-with-R/
+to see html file in a browser use link: https://mikanzuka.github.io/Data-Analysis-with-R/